kalpetros/petroskal.com/src/pages/creating-a-blog-with-gatsby/index.md

 date: 2020-06-02T21:00:00.000Z
 title: "Creating a Blog with Gatsby"
 ---

-A couple of years back I migrated my website from plain js to jhjen and now gatsby.

 ## Getting started

 Assumming you are running a Linux distribution and you have the latest Node.js, npm and git installed type the following in your terminal: